How to make a sling

 Do NOT try to realign an injured body part unless the skin looks pale or blue, or there is no pulse.

 Seek medical help if the person has a dislocation, broken bone, or severe bleeding.
-Also seek professional medical help if you cannot completely immobilize the injury at the scene by yourself.
+Also get medical help if you cannot completely immobilize the injury at the scene by yourself.

 Safety is the best way to avoid broken bones caused by falling.
-Some diseases make bones break more easily, so use caution when helping a person with fragile bones.
+Some diseases make bones break more easily.
+Use caution when helping a person with fragile bones.

 the muscles or bones for long periods of time should be avoided, because these can cause and falls.
-Use caution when walking on slippery or uneven surfaces.
+Use care when walking on slippery or uneven surfaces.

 - Last reviewed on 11/4/2015